University of the Rockies Catalog - Student Support, Health, and Safety

-The safety and well being of faculty, students, and staff is the top priority of the institution.
-In accordance with institutional policies and guidelines, only select members of University senior leadership are authorized to make and announce decisions regarding weather related closure or delays, and only those communication channels detailed below should be considered official sources for such announcements.
+The safety and well-being of faculty, students, and staff are the top priority of the institution.
+In accordance with institutional policies and guidelines, select members of University senior leadership are authorized to make and announce decisions regarding weather-related closure or delays, and only those communication channels detailed below should be considered official sources for such announcements.
 Faculty, administrative staff, or students are not authorized to make, or otherwise announce such decisions.

 Given travel locations and related conditions will be different among students, students may reserve the right to judge the conditions surrounding their own travel during inclement weather.
-Should a student consider conditions unsafe and not attend as a result, they are obligated to follow established institutional guidelines and policies, or be accountable to potential penalties and restrictions for any absence in order to assure adherence to appropriate standards for compliance, accreditation, and/or applicable regulatory guidelines.
+Should a student consider conditions unsafe and not attend, they are obligated to follow established institutional guidelines and policies, or be accountable to potential penalties and restrictions for any absence in order to assure adherence to appropriate standards for compliance, accreditation, and/or applicable regulatory guidelines.

 The determination is made after consideration of all available information, including:

 Students are encouraged to check the Channel9 News website (9News.com) on a regular basis for school closure information.
 Also, the SendWordNow alert will be used to send messages, including updates, directly to those actively enrolled students registered as users of this system.